Weblink to exam specification

 - Awareness of emerging trends in computing technologies, the impact of computing on individuals, society and the environment, including ethical, legal and ownership issues.

-Pupils are assessed in the following ways:
+Students are assessed in the following ways: